isotopp/isotopp.github.io/content/posts/2023-05-15-50-years-in-filesystems-vnodes.md

 Similarly, open files are being tracked in `vnode` instances, which again, among other things, have a `struct *vnodeops` pointer.
 `vnodes` are part of their `vfs`, so they also have `struct *vfs` to their filesystem instance.

-Both, the `vfs` and the `vnode` need to provide a way for the implementation to implementation specific data ("subclass private fields").
+Both, the `vfs` and the `vnode` need to provide a way for the implementation to store implementation specific data ("subclass private fields").
 So both structures end with `caddr_t ...data` pointers.
 That is, the private data is not part of the virtual structure, but located elsewhere and pointed to.